 “Literal” is a word-by-word translation of the foreign phrase into English.

 Often the “Literal” translation doesn’t make sense in English.
 If you are studying Japanese, the literal translation will never make sense.

 The “Meaning” translation lets you know what the phrase means, and the “Literal” translation helps you get a feel for the foreign language word order.

 In American culture, universities will typically label their introductory classes “101.”
 For example, a beginning Spanish class is “Spanish 101.”
 The second year’s class will be Spanish 202, followed by Spanish 303, and so on.

 So Language101.com is a short way of saying to Americans, “This site is where you’ll begin learning Spanish or your favorite language.”

-European universities don’t use the same naming convention for their classes, so Language101.com doesn’t really make any sense to someone from the UK until we explain it.
+European universities don’t use the same naming convention for their classes, so Language101.com doesn’t really make any sense to someone from the UK or other parts of Europe until we explain it.

-Hopefully now, if you’re a European, Aussie, Kiwi, or other English speaker reading this, you will understand the American tradition of calling your first language class, “Language 101.”
+Hopefully, if you’re a European, Australian, New Zealander, or other English speaker, you now understand the American tradition of calling your first language class, “Language 101.”

 Thank you for reading this Language101.com review.